Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

 Compared to option~1, options~2~and~3 get progressively more lax by filtering \emph{less}.
 We answer RQ4 using RF for options 1 and 2 and SVM for option 3.
 For better intuition, we refer to option~1 as \emph{strict}, option~2 as \emph{moderate} and option~3 as \emph{lenient}.

 \begin{samepage} \begin{mdframed}[style=MyFrame] \emph{The answer to {\bf RQ3} is: RF and SVM yield the most accurate filter for unuseful predictions.
-RF is a better alternative for more aggressive filtering, whereas SVM is a better alternative for more lax filtering (thus better preserving Recall).} \end{mdframed} \end{samepage} \sectopic{RQ4.} Without filters and over our test set ($P_2$ in Table~\ref{tbl:dataset}), the 15 predictions per mask made by BERT have an average Accuracy of 12.11\% and average Coverage of 40.04\%.
-Box plots are provided in Fig.~\ref{fig:RQ4_Unfiltered}.
-We recall from Section~\ref{subsec:proc} (EXPIV) that five different random shuffles are performed for each $p\in P_2$.
-The plots in Fig.~\ref{fig:RQ4_Unfiltered} are based on $5*20=100$ runs.
+RF is a better alternative for more aggressive filtering, whereas SVM is a better alternative for more lax filtering (thus better preserving Recall).} \end{mdframed} \end{samepage} \sectopic{RQ4.} {In RQ1-RQ3, we applied a 50-50 split strategy to tune our approach over the training portion of our data.
+In RQ4, we examine how effective our approach is over our test set, i.e., $P_2$ in Table~\ref{tbl:dataset}.
+For RQ4, as noted in EXPIV (Section~\ref{subsec:proc}), we consider both a 50-50 split strategy as well as a 90-10 strategy, respectively capturing major and minor incompleteness.

-Figures~\ref{fig:RQ4_PartA_Strict},~\ref{fig:RQ4_PartA_Moderate}, and~\ref{fig:RQ4_PartA_Lenient} show the performance of our three filters, namely strict, moderate, and lenient over $P_2$.
-We observe that for all three filters, Precision levels over unseen data are lower than the cross-validation results in RQ3 (Table~\ref{fig:RQ3_Algorithms_Table}).
-This discrepancy was particularly expected for the moderate and lenient filters, noting that, for these two filters, Table~\ref{fig:RQ3_Algorithms_Table} reports performance over an under-sampled dataset.
-As for Recall, the results of Figs.~\ref{fig:RQ4_PartA_Strict},~\ref{fig:RQ4_PartA_Moderate}, and~\ref{fig:RQ4_PartA_Lenient} indicate that the filters behave consistently with trends seen in cross-validation.
-This consistency provides evidence that the filters did not overfit to the training data and are thus sufficiently generalizable.
+Table~\ref{fig:RQ4} shows boxplot results for different levels of filtering (unfiltered, lenient, moderate and strict) organized by 50-50 and 90-10 split strategies.
+We recall from EXPIV that five different random shuffles are performed for each $p\in P_2$.
+Each plot in Table~\ref{fig:RQ4} is therefore based on $5*20=100$ datapoints.

+Without filters and over our test set, we observe an average Coverage of 40.04\% for the 50-50 split strategy and average Coverage of 39.25\% for the 90-10 strategy.
+The different split strategies represent remarkably different situations.
+Comparatively, the 90-10 strategy has 90/50=1.8 times more textual data to generate predictions on but the incompleteness is merely 10/50, i.e., one fifth, of the situation in the 50-50 split.
+That is, our approach has been capable of predicting approximately 40\% of the missing terminology, irrespectively of the level of incompleteness.
+There is nonetheless a notable difference in Accuracy between the 50-50 and 90-10 splits, with Accuracy for the former split strategy standing at 12.11\% and for the latter -- at 2.25\%.
+The lower Accuracy with a 90-10 split is explained by a combination of a higher number of predictions and a limited number of targets, stemming from the limited extent of incompleteness.}

+{ Ultimately, which filtering option the user selects depends on how the user wishes to balance the overhead of reviewing non-relevant recommendations against potentially finding a larger number of relevant terms missing from requirements.